chromaui/learnstorybook.com/content/vue/en/simple-component.md

 initStoryshots();
 ```

-Once the above is done, we can run `yarn test` and see the following output:
+Once the above is done, we can run `yarn test:unit` and see the following output:

 ![Task test runner](/task-testrunner.png)